mischah/michael-kuehnel.de/_posts/2015-01-20-check-updates-of-your-node-modules.md

 npm install
 ```

 afterwards.
-And :boom: … you’re done.
+And :boom: … all updates will land on your machine and you’re done.

 See the [README](https://www.npmjs.com/package/npm-check-updates) for more options.